A Disproof of Large Language Model Consciousness: The Necessity of Continual Learning for Consciousness: The Proximity Argument

 \begin{proposition}[Proximity Principle] The larger the substitution distance $d_S(s, s')$ between a system $s$ and a non-conscious system $s'$, the larger the space of properties $\mathcal{P}$ that could (at least potentially) ground non-trivial predictions.
-Conversely, if $d_S(s, s')$ is small, and so if $s$ and $s'$ differ in only a few properties, then there is \textit{less room} for any of those properties to ground non-trivial predictions.
+Conversely, if $d_S(s, s')$ is small, and so if $s$ and $s'$ differ in only a few properties, then there is a small space of properties that could ground non-trivial predictions.
 If none of the differing properties can ground non-trivial predictions, then $s$ is also a non-conscious system. \end{proposition}

-According to the Proximity Principle, given two different systems, one with a very great ``substitution distance'' from a non-conscious system, and the other with a small ``substitution distance'' from a non-conscious system, then in the latter case there are much fewer properties that could \textit{make a difference} when it comes to claims of consciousness.
+According to the Proximity Principle, given two different systems, one with a large ``substitution distance'' from a non-conscious system, and the other with a small ``substitution distance'' from a non-conscious system, then in the latter case there are much fewer properties that could \textit{make a difference} when it comes to predictions of consciousness.

-\begin{theorem}[Constraint Theorem] Any non-trivial theory of consciousness that predicts contemporary LLMs are conscious must base its predictions entirely on properties constrained within the substitution distance between a lookup table and a single-hidden-layer FNN, combined with the substitution distance between a single-hidden-layer FNN and an LLM. \end{theorem} \begin{proof} \textbf{Step 1.} Let $M$ be a static LLM at inference time, let $N$ be a similarly static single-hidden-layer feedforward neural network implementing the same input/output function, and let $L$ be a lookup table implementing the same input/output function.
+\begin{theorem}[Constraint Theorem] Any non-trivial theory of consciousness that predicts contemporary LLMs are conscious must base its predictions entirely on properties constrained to the substitution distance between a lookup table and a static single-hidden-layer FNN, combined with the substitution distance between a static single-hidden-layer FNN and an LLM. \end{theorem} \begin{proof} \textbf{Step 1.} Let $M$ be a deployed static LLM, let $N$ be a static single-hidden-layer feedforward neural network implementing the same I/O function as $M$, and let $L$ be a lookup table also implementing the same I/O function.

-\textbf{Step 2.} By the universal approximation theorem, any function computed by $M$ can be precisely approximated by a sufficiently wide static single-hidden-layer network $N$.
-By definition, any function computed by $N$ can in turn be represented as a lookup table $L$ (for finite/discretized inputs, which LLMs have, given fixed vocabulary and context length).
+\textbf{Step 2.} By the universal approximation theorem, any I/O function (like text responses) computed by $M$ can be approximated arbitrarily well by a sufficiently-wide static single-hidden-layer network $N$.
+By definition, any finite function computed by $N$ can in turn also be implemented as a lookup table, $L$.

-\textbf{Step 3.} Therefore we have a chain of universal substitutions preserving input/output:
+\textbf{Step 3.} Therefore there exists a chain of universal substitutions preserving I/O:

 \textbf{Step 4.} By Definition 4.2, $L$ is a non-conscious system.
-By the Proximity Principle (Proposition 4.5), any non-trivial theory $T$ predicting $M$ is conscious must base its predictions solely on properties in $d_S(M, L) \subseteq d_S(M, N) \cup d_S(N, L)$ . \end{proof}
+By the Proximity Principle (Proposition 4.5), any non-trivial theory $T$ predicting $M$ is conscious must base its predictions solely on properties within the space defined by $d_S(M, L) \subseteq d_S(M, N) \cup d_S(N, L)$. \end{proof}